johnnyvalles/inf133-porfolio/readme.txt

 5. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?
     - Consulted some of my classmates from INF 115 regarding the design process.
     - Consulted some of my classmates (David Branson, Tom Ustundag) from INF 133 regarding the design process, ideas, and tools.
-    - Consulted with friends outside of the CS/INF departments by allowing them to nagivate the portolio while providing feedback on the usability & design.
+    - Consulted with friends outside the CS/INF departments by allowing them to navigate the portfolio while providing feedback on the usability & design.

 6. Is there anything special we need to know in order to run your code?
-    - N/A
+    - Nothing special.
     - Tested the code by deploying it to GitHub pages to ensure it runs.